vega/altair/README.md

 * Export visualizations to various formats such as PNG/SVG images, stand-alone HTML pages and the [Online Vega-Lite Editor](https://vega.github.io/editor/#/).
 * Serialize visualizations as JSON files.
-* Explore Vega-Altair with dozens of examples in the [Example Gallery](https://altair-viz.github.io/gallery/index.html)

 ## Installation
-Vega-Altair can be installed using:
+Vega-Altair can be installed with:
 ```bash
 pip install altair
 ```